-The J. Douglas Young Sword of Excellence is awarded in conjunction with the Leinster Shield to the Cadet Squadron Senior of the squadron which has won the Commandant's Competition.
-The sword will be carried by the Cadet Squadron Senior of the winning squadron throughout the following year, being passed on to the Winter Term Cadet Squadron Senior by the Fall Term Cadet Squadron Senior.
-The sword is retained by the Cadet Squadron Leader of this year's winning squadron until next year's graduation.
-The J. Douglas Young Sword of Excellence was donated by the Class of '33 in honour of No. 2360 John Douglas Young who was killed in action on D Day 1944.
+The J. Douglas Young Sword of Excellence is awarded in conjunction with the Leinster Shield on Graduation Parade to the Cadet Squadron Senior (CSS) of the Squadron winning the Commandant's Competition.
+The sword will be carried by the CSS of the Squadron until the next graduation parade.
+The two CSSs of the winning squadron will receive a commemorative plaque for personal retention.
+The College Number of the Honour Slate CSS will be engraved on the scabbard to permit a continuing record.
+The J. Douglas Young Sword of Excellence was donated by the Class of 1933 in memory of their Classmate #2360 John Douglas Young, who was killed in action on D-Day, 6 June 1944.
 (Spring)